adamaiken89/the-road-to-software-engineer-a-visual-approach/README.md

-# The Road to Software Engineer - A Visual Approach
+# The Road to Software Engineer - A Visual Approach <!-- omit in toc -->

 A picture is worth a thousand words.